About the Author

 Looking For Me...in this great big family is my first novel.
 I always knew that one day I would put into writing the story of my mother's childhood.
 The book is a tribute to my large, loud, and infinitely lovable extended family.
 Click here for a podcast of my interview about Looking For Me...in this great big family at the American Library Association (ALA) Conference.

 My next two picture books, An Ambush of Tigers and Porcupine's Picnic, were not inspired by my family, although sometimes they do act a bit like wild animals.

 A few of my poems appear in: Phonics Through Poetry and More Phonics Through Poetry, both compiled by Babs Bell Hajdusiewicz (1999 Good Year Books).
 Four poems from my books LOOKING FOR ME...in this great big family and MY HOUSE IS SINGING were posted by the Children's Poet Laureate on www.PoetryMinute.org as part of his poem-a-day program for school children in 2013.

-I currently live in Southern California in my 18th home with my husband, David, and near our children, Adam, Sara, and Joel, all of whom are worth making a tzimmes over!
+I currently live in Southern California in my 18th home with my husband, David, and our two dogs.
+Our three children are adults making their way in the world and are all certainly worth making a tzimmes over!

 The first book I wrote for children.